leeping/forcebalance/README.txt

 If you're reading this, you are probably looking for help. :)

-The main ForceBalance project website can be found at https://simtk.org/home/forcebalance
+The ForceBalance project website can be found at https://simtk.org/home/forcebalance

 There is documentation available online in html at: